Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

  * CNAME record for **www.domain.com** pointing to the CDN URL provided by Cloud Files.
  * URL Redirect for **domain.com** pointing to **www.domain.com**.

-**Note:** If your DNS provider doesn't support URL Redirects natively, you should point to a web server with the necessary redirect in place.
+**Note:** If your DNS provider doesn't support URL Redirects, you should point to a web server with the necessary redirect in place.

-### Daily Workflow
+### Daily Work Flow

-Now, let's define the workflow for updating your blog:
+Now, let's define the work flow for updating your blog:

 1. Create your content in the necessary format and location in your git repository.
 1. Commit this new content or changes to your repository.